-Civil Servant: A person of Liberian citizenship, above the age of 17 years who has, through the merit-based employment system and bypassing the civil service examination, been employed in a position in the Civil Service.
+Civil Servant: A person of Liberian citizenship, above the age of 17 years who has gone, through the merit-based employment system and passed the civil service examination, been employed in a position in the Civil Service.

 Classification: The placing of an employee in a group with an assigned grade according to his/her qualifications and the job to be performed commensurate with the grade.

 Governance: The management of a political unit and its people according to predetermined (and generally accepted) regulations and policies.

 Public Servant: A person employed and compensated by the Liberian Government, with the exception of one subject to the Uniform Code of Military Justice.

 Public Service: Service of any kind in, for, or on behalf of the Government.

 Selection: The choosing of an employee from among many for a specific position based on qualifications.